ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-9.md

 ---
-title: Working With Rust Result - Combining Results Some More
+title: Working With Rust Result - Combining Results Some More - Part 9
 author: sanjiv sahayam
 description: working with rust result
 tags: Rust